 Based on available city enforcement data, the most frequently cited violations include:

-• Failure to maintain local responsible party availability
+- Failure to maintain local responsible party availability within the required 30-minute response window

-The city responds to neighbor complaints through its enforcement process, with officers having authority to issue citations and require compliance with operational standards.
-After-hours enforcement is available through the Police Department for noise and occupancy violations.
+The city responds to neighbor complaints through its enforcement process, with code officers authorized to issue citations and require immediate compliance.
+After-hours enforcement for noise and occupancy violations routes through the Police Department.

 Permit Renewal and Ongoing Compliance

-STR permits are valid for one calendar year, expiring December 31st regardless of initial issuance date.
-Renewal applications must be submitted between October 1st and November 30th, with a renewal fee required.
+STR permits are valid for one calendar year, expiring December 31st regardless of the initial issuance date.
+Renewal applications must be submitted between October 1st and November 30th, accompanied by the renewal fee.

 Renewal Documentation